xpentu/SDgamewin/README.md

 ## installation

+**[find the latest release](https://github.com/xpentu/sdgamewin/releases/latest)**. you have two choices. the result will be the same.

-download and run the installer, or download the repository and run ```setup.ps1``` by right-clicking and selecting run with powershell.
+- download and run the latest installer.
+- download the repository and run ```setup.ps1``` by right-clicking and selecting run with powershell.

 setup is easy. just answer a few questions and the script will configure itself.